stormchaserroleplaying/stormchaserRPG/Spells/2/Warding/index.md

 **At Higher Levels.** When you cast this spell 3 or more mana, a target's stamina increases by an additional 5 for each additional point of mana.

+## Arcane Lock
+*2nd level Ward*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** Touch<br>
+**Components:** V, S, M *(Gold dust worht 25 gp, which is consumed.)*<br>
+**Duration:** Until Dispelled

+You touch a closed door, window, gate, chest, or other entryway, and it becomes locked for the duration.
+You and the creatures you designate when you cast this spell can open the object normally.
+You can also set a password that, when spoken within 5 feet of the object, suppresses this spell for 1 minute.
+Otherwise, it is impassable until it is broken or the spell is dispelled or suppressed.
+Casting [knock]() on the object suppresses [arcane lock]() for 10 minutes.

+While affected by this spell, any attempt to break or [pick a lock](https://stormchaserroleplaying.com/stormchaserRPG/Skills/SleightofHand/PickLock/) the object is made by a skill check vs your warding skill.

+**At Higher Levels.** When you cast this spell with 3 or more mana, the DC to break a locked device increases by 1 for each additional point of mana.

 ## Let the Soul Pass
 *2nd level Ward (Ritual)*<br>
 **Casting Time:** 3 actions<br>